Riimu/Kit-PHPEncoder/README.md

   * **array.align** : &lt;boolean&gt; (false)
     When set to true, array assignment operators `=>` are aligned to the same column using spaces.
-When `array.omit` is also set to true, the keys will be omitted only if all the keys in the array can be omitted.
+Even if enabled, `array.omit` and `array.inline` options are still respected, but only if all the keys in the array (or in any multi level array) can be omitted.

   * **array.inline** : &lt;boolean|integer&gt; (70)
     When set to true, any array that can be written without any array keys will